 A Career Where You Can Help Others

-The Paralegal Program helps prepare students for employment in the legal field as paralegals.
-Paralegals typically work under the direction of attorneys.
-SWC paralegal graduates work in a variety of legal settings in the greater San Diego area as well as in our local Chula Vista and South Bay service areas.
+Southwestern College paralegal graduates work in a variety of legal settings in the greater San Diego area as well as in our local Chula Vista and South Bay service areas.
 Students learn the concepts of procedural and substantive law, in both federal and state courts.
 Several of our paralegals work in courthouses throughout the county.
-Graduates take the written and oral communication skills they learn here to a legal setting and prepare legal documents, including but not limited to court pleadings and contracts.
+Graduates take the written and oral communication skills they learn at Southwestern into a legal setting and may prepare legal documents, including but not limited to court pleadings and contracts.